vitessio/website/content/en/blog/2025-04-29-announcing-vitess-22.md

 As part of this release, the officially supported Kubernetes version is v1.32.

 The original implementation of automated and scheduled backups done in v2.13.0 used an empty pod running `vtctldclient BackupShard` to execute the backup.
-This approach had trade-offs, the backup process ran faster but effectively removed a serving tablet from the available tablet pool.
+This approach had trade-offs: the backup process ran faster but removed a serving tablet from the available tablet pool.
 In v2.15.0, we have changed the implementation to use a VTBackup pod instead, to be consistent with our own recommendations for production deployments and to reduce impact on availability.

+We have also added support for multiple namespaces in operator deployments.
 All our provided examples have been enhanced to illustrate how the VitessOperator and VitessCluster can be run in two different namespaces.

 Please refer to the [operator release notes](https://github.com/planetscale/vitess-operator/releases/tag/v2.15.0) to learn more about v2.15.0.